tombaker/csv2shex/docs/about/About.rst

 As of August 2020, work both in this project and in the context of the DCMI working group has focused on defining the DCAP model and its elements (concretely: the fixed set of CSV column headers).
 As the nature and definition of these elements is still somewhat in flux, the descriptions provided in this documentation should be considered provisional.

-Our hope is that a simple, well-defined model, expressible in CSV and convertible into YAML, will provide a solid basis for generating validation schemas in ShEx.
+Our hope is that a simple, well-defined model, expressible in CSV and convertible into a Python representation of a ShEx schema, will provide a solid basis for generating validation schemas in ShEx.

 It is also our hope that modules and Python classes on which this command-line utility can be adapted for use in other environments.
 This documentation explains how CSV files are interpreted and normalized.
 For an up-to-the-minute look at how the modules and classes work, the reader is invited to inspect (and execute) the pytest unit tests, which have been formulated for ease of comprehension.